BCLibraries/bc-libraries-site-hugo/content/news/2023-06/faculty-publication-highlight-thomas-groome.md

 type: "news"
 ---

-"In *What Makes Education Catholic: Spiritual Foundations*, Thomas Groome discusses the history of Catholic education and how its rich theological foundations can give shape to its future."
+In *What Makes Education Catholic: Spiritual Foundations*, Thomas Groome discusses the history of Catholic education and how its rich theological foundations can give shape to its future.